LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Directory and source file commands

-These commands can be triggered from the editor/context menu via right click editor area.
+These commands can be triggered from the editor/context menu via right click in the editor area.
 These commands can also be triggered from command palette assuming there's an active editor window.

 |                  Command | Description                                                         |
 | -----------------------: | :------------------------------------------------------------------ |